 Who doesn’t love a good movie?
-Summer blockbusters were big in the 80s and if you look at the top-grossing movies of the ’80s, a good chunk of them are action blockbusters like Star Wars, Indiana Jones, Batman, and E.T. and director Stephen Spielberg (Indiana Jones, E.T.) has put out over a dozen movies since the 1980s!
+Summer blockbusters were big in the 80s and if you look at the top-grossing movies of the ’80s, a good chunk of them are action blockbusters like Star Wars, Indiana Jones, E.T., and Batman.
+Director Stephen Spielberg (Indiana Jones, E.T.) has put out over a dozen movies since the 1980s!
 People will always love big action adventures, but they seem to be appearing more and more in recent years.
 Maybe next we will see the return of western cowboy movies!

 In the 1980s, NASA’s budget had already taken multiple cuts since the race to the moon was over.
 However, this did not stop them from exploring space and the public’s fascination with space was still there.
 It was a big deal when NASA’s Voyager I encountered Saturn in November of 1980.

 Today, Voyager I is in Interstellar space, almost 14.5 billion miles away.
-People like Jeff Bezos and Elon Musk have been more involved in space and as a result, more people have been paying attention to what could be done with space exploration.
+Big business tycoons like Jeff Bezos and Elon Musk have become more interested in planetary travel, and as a result, more people have been paying attention to what could be done with space exploration.

-Nowadays, younger people aren’t afraid to show off their bright neon colors just like in the 80s, you probably see people wearing them more and more.
+Nowadays, younger people are imitating the generations before them and aren’t afraid to show off their bright neon clothing.
+Just like in the 80s, you probably see people wearing neon more and more.
 Search trends also show that neon is on the rise again since 2019.

 Rock and Roll